-The first set of calves was born this spring.
-Simplot has collected birth weights (BW), calving ease (CE) scores and calf vigor scores.
+During the first year of the project, eight Hereford sires were bred to nearly 500 virgin heifers.
+The first set of calves was born during the spring of 2012.
+Simplot collected birth weights (BW), calving ease (CE) scores and calf vigor scores.
 The calf vigor score represents how long it takes a calf to get up and start nursing or if it needed assistance (see Table 1).